Take A Summer Hike With Your Kids

 Play I Spy using your surroundings as you walk along.
 Create your own scavenger hunt in search of animals, plants, and views along the way.
 Pack along a plant and animal identification guide for your older child.

 Sometimes an outing can be more fun when your kids have someone their own age to go on adventures with, and while you may feel like you're shepherding a small herd, it's actually easier.
+Who's in your new circle?
+Bring them along!
+If you're hiking with friends outside of your circle, just maintain a safe distance between everyone.
+Remember, large groups and gatherings are not permitted.

 Get the Gear